cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 ### Prerequisites

-- A `package.json` file at the root that runs on webpack 4 or 5.
+- A project with a `package.js` file at the root that runs on webpack 4 or 5.
 - A `webpack.config.js` file, or a way to access webpack configuration.
 Refer to your framework's documentation.
 - Some components that that you want to test that visually display in a browser.
 It could be a date picker, tabs, responsive images.
 - A basic knowledge of how to write tests in Cypress.